KStocky/ShaderTestFramework/docs/Tutorial.md

 ```

 Please refer to [Scenarios and Sections](./ScenariosAndSections.md) for more details on how they work, and the rationale behind them.

+## Assertions

+Shader Test Framework provides the standard assertions that one might expect from a testing framework, `STF::IsTrue`, `STF::IsFalse`, `STF::AreEqual`, and `STF::NotEqual`.
+To read more about the other assertion features that Shader Test Framework provides, the [Asserts](./Asserts.md) documentation is the place to go.

 ---